-Currently, IBC meetings will normally be scheduled once a month unless otherwise indicated.
+Currently, IBC meetings will normally be scheduled once a month unless otherwise indicated, excluding summer intersession.
 Meetings are open to the public and are announced on the ORC website calendar.
-However, the IBC, at its discretion, may close the meeting, or part of a meeting, and not post all meeting materials on the website consistent with protection of privacy; proprietary interests; health and safety of University employees, the environment, and the community; or as required by law or regulation.
-Public requesting to attend meetings that will be conducted virtually are to contact the Research Compliance Specialist to register.
+However, the IBC, at its discretion, may close the meeting, or part of a meeting, and not post meeting materials on the website consistent with protection of privacy; proprietary interests; health and safety of University employees, the environment, and the community; or as required by law or regulation.